-A substance comprised of an elemental metal and other elements that expresses metallic properties.
+An alloy is a substance composed of an elemental metal and other elements, resulting in a material that exhibits metallic properties.

 CNC LASER Cutting

-A die that is designed to perform several different processes on a part within one stroke of the press machine.
+A compound die is designed to perform multiple different processes on a part within one press stroke.

 Coordinate Measuring Machine, (CMM)

-A machine that is used to measure in the third dimension, gathering coordinates on a part for inspection.
+A CMM is a machine used to measure in the third dimension, gathering coordinates on a part for inspection.

-A process used to generate a cylindrical shaped hole with a machining or coining operation.
+Counterboring is a process used to generate a cylindrical-shaped hole with a machining or coining operation.

-A type of tooling that is specified to a particular part, also called “hard tooling”.
+Dedicated tooling is a type of tooling specified for a particular part, also known as “hard tooling.”

-Using a punch and flat blank of sheet metal, the punch draws out the sheet metal into a die cavity to form a particular shape.
+Deep drawing is a process where a punch draws out sheet metal into a die cavity to form a specific shape.

-A type of tool that has a cavity specifically designed for a certain shape with a punch to match it.
+A die is a tool with a cavity specifically designed for shaping a certain shape with a matching punch.

-Marks created by tooling on the sheet metal such as; scratches, indentations or scrub marks.
+Die marks are marks created by tooling on the sheet metal, such as scratches, indentations, or scrub marks.

-Using a flat piece of sheet metal to be stretched out to fit a specific, 3-dimensional shape.
-Also used to refer to the documents an Engineer uses to describe a part.
+Drawing is the process of stretching out a flat piece of sheet metal to fit a specific 3-dimensional shape.
+It also refers to the documents an engineer uses to describe a part.

-A process used to reduce a parts’ flange radius which involves retracting the punch a little after the initial stroke without relieving the pressure.
-Also refers to rolling the metal where the axis of roll is parallel to the area that considered the “thickness”.
+Edging is a process used to reduce a part’s flange radius by retracting the punch slightly after the initial stroke without relieving the pressure.
+It can also refer to rolling the metal where the axis of the roll is parallel to the area considered the “thickness.”

-A type of process that is used to produce indented designs in a piece of metal.
-This is done through the use of a die with a cavity and a matching punch or matching die.
+Embossing is a process used to produce indented designs in a piece of metal, using a die with a cavity and a matching punch or matching die.

 Finite Element Analysis